Nordix/nsm-test/doc/vpp-forwarder-vlansup-build.md

 - The NSE as IPAM provider - can be configured with the `NSM_CIDR_PREFIX` and `NSM_IPV6_PREFIX` environment variables.

 - The NSE as service provider - provides multiple services for NSC to connect to.
 The list of supported services can be set by `NSM_SERVICES` environment variable.
-Example; "finance-bridge@service-domain.2: { vlan: 100 }, finance-bridge@service-domain.2: { vlan: 200 }, shadow-gw@service-domain.3: { vlan: 1200 }" The service specified by "finance-bridge@service-domain.2: { vlan: 100 }" in this example has the service name "finance-bridge" and the network service domain "service-domain.2".
+Example; "finance-bridge { vlan: 100; via: gw1 }, finance-bridge { vlan: 200; via: gw2 }, shadow-gw { vlan: 1200; via: gw2 }" The service specified by "finance-bridge { vlan: 100; via: gw1 }" in this example has the service name "finance-bridge" and the label via="gw-1".
 NSC can request for a service using the service name in its `NSM_NETWORK_SERVICES` environment variable (Example; "kernel://finance-bridge/nsm-1").
-The forwarder can select a base interface for the network service domain based on its mapping (see section [Configure VPP Forwarder](https://github.com/Nordix/nsm-test/blob/master/doc/vpp-forwarder-vlansup-build.md#configure-vpp-forwarder))
+The forwarder can select a base interface for the 'via' label based on its mapping (see section [Configure VPP Forwarder](https://github.com/Nordix/nsm-test/blob/master/doc/vpp-forwarder-vlansup-build.md#configure-vpp-forwarder))